murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ```
 > pca <- pcadapt(input = vcf, K = 10) # computing 10 PC axes
+> png("pca.png") # open an output file
 > plot(pca, option = "scores",pop=metadata$pop)
+> dev.off() # close the output file
 ```

-Go and find the Don't worry too much about the warning.
+• Use the navigator on the left to go find the file `pca.png` inside the folder `pca/`

-What do you see, is there any structure by lake? by depth?
+• What do you see, is there any structure by lake? by depth?

 We really did the simplest PCA, but you can see how it is a quick and powerful to have an early look at your data.
 You can find a longer tutorial of pcadapt [here](https://bcm-uga.github.io/pcadapt/articles/pcadapt.html).